Chet Gardner

-Chester Leroy Gardner (16 March 1898 in Grant City, Missouri – 3 September 1938 in Flemington, New Jersey) was an American racecar driver, named by promoters as "The Grand Old Man of Auto Racing."
+Chester Leroy Gardner (March 16, 1898 – September 3, 1938) was an American racing driver, named by promoters as "The Grand Old Man of Auto Racing."

 He was killed in an accident during a time trial at the Flemington Fair Speedway when he swerved to avoid a child that had run onto the racetrack.
-He was survived by his wife, Fannie M. Gardner, and three brothers, Dean Orville Gardner, Ray Alva Gardner, and Paul Theodore Gardner.

-Career
+Racing career

-Chet started racing in 1922 in Colorado.
-In 1933 he won the Midwest AAA Sprint Car Championship.
+Gardner started racing in 1922 in Colorado.
+In 1933, he won the Midwest AAA Sprint Car Championship.
 He was named "Southern Dirt Racing King" twice.

-Between 1928 and 1938, Chet made 25 starts in the AAA series, where his best result was 3rd.
+Between 1928 and 1938, Gardner made 25 starts in the AAA series, where his best result was third.

-From 1930 to 1938 he competed in the Indianapolis 500 (see below for stats).
+From 1930 to 1938 he competed in the Indianapolis 500.